osamasayed585/Verify-Swift/README.md

    - Set the desired number of pins for the OTP input using the `pinCount` parameter.

 2. **Hide/Show Input:**
    - Toggle the visibility of the OTP input for secure entry.
-Utilize the `visibility` parameter to control visibility.
+Utilize the `password` parameter to control visibility.

 3. **Custom Pin Height:**
    - Adjust the height of each pin in the OTP input with the `containerHeight` parameter.